Your Shared Ownership home is just that – jointly owned between you and us, so when you’re ready to sell and move on, we’re here to help.

-As part of your lease, we have eight weeks to help sell your share to someone looking for home like yours with shared ownership.
+As part of your lease, we have four weeks to help sell your share to someone looking for home like yours with Shared Ownership.

-During these eight weeks, we’ll advertise your home on our website and the Help to Buy website to help find you a buyer.
+During these four weeks, we’ll advertise your home on our website and the Share to Buy website to help find you a buyer.
 If after this time we haven’t found a buyer for your share, we’ll still market your home – but you’ll also be able to market your share, either yourself or through an estate agent of your choice.

-So that we can advertise your property on the Sovereign Living and Help to Buy website we’ll need the following information and documents:
+So that we can advertise your property on our website and the Share to Buy website we’ll need the following information and documents: